lzim/mtl/blue/session03/s03_learner/mtl_session03_see.md

 - Find a variable that is important to your team.
 How is it estimated in this tab?
 What are its units?
 - Where can you find even more detailed information about your team data?
-- Check out the last two columns.
-What is the difference between these two columns?
+- Check out the two corresponding tabs related to each module.
+What is the difference between these two tabs?

 ### 2. Select a second module for review

-- Check out the two corresponding tabs related to each to module.
+- Check out the two corresponding tabs related to each module.
 What is the difference between these two tabs?
 - Find a variable that is important to you team.
 How is it estimated in this tab?
 What are its units?
 - Where can you find even more detailed information about your team data?

 ### 3. Are there any team data values you would like to explore in the team data UI?